dotnet/csharpstandard/standard/types.md

 > ```
 > Following these assignments, the delegate `del` references a method that returns `x + 1`, and the expression tree exp references a data structure that describes the expression `x => x + 1`. *end example*

-The exact definition of the generic type `Expression<TDelegate>` as well as the precise rules for constructing an expression tree when a lambda expression is converted to an expression tree type, are implementation dependent.

-Two things are important to make explicit:

-- Not all lambda expressions can be converted to expression trees.
-For instance, lambda expressions with statement bodies, and lambda expressions containing assignment expressions cannot be represented.
-In these cases, a conversion still exists, but it will fail at compile-time.
-- `Expression<TDelegate>` offers an instance method Compile which produces a delegate of type `TDelegate`:
+`Expression<TDelegate>` offers an instance method `Compile` which produces a delegate of type `TDelegate`:

   ```csharp
   Func<int,int> del2 = exp.Compile();
   ```

 Invoking this delegate causes the code represented by the expression tree to be executed.
 Thus, given the definitions above, `del` and `del2` are equivalent, and the following two statements will have the same effect:

   ```csharp
   int i1 = del(1);
   int i2 = del2(1);
   ```

 After executing this code, `i1` and `i2` will both have the value `2`.

 ## 9.7 The dynamic type